MicrosoftDocs/well-architected/well-architected/cost/design-regions.md

 **Is the application critical enough to have the footprint of the resources cross zones and,or cross regions?**

-Bandwidth refers to data moving in and out of Azure datacenters.
-Inbound data transfers, or data transfers going into Azure datacenters, are free for most services.
+Bandwidth refers to data moving in and out of Azure data centers.
+Inbound data transfers, or data transfers going into Azure data centers, are free for most services.
 For outbound data transfers, the billing zone determines the data transfer pricing.
 For more information, see [Bandwidth Pricing Details](https://azure.microsoft.com/pricing/details/bandwidth/?cdn=disable).

 Suppose you want to build a cost-effective solution by provisioning resources in locations that offer the lowest prices.
 The dependent resources and their users are located in different parts of the world.
 In this case, data transfers between locations add cost if there are meters tracking the volume of data moving across locations.
 The cost of transferring the data could offset any savings from choosing the cheapest location.
 - The extra cross-regional and cross-zone costs don't apply to global services, such as Azure Active Directory.